jvector/production_prep/README.md

 	git clone git@github.com:[YOUR GITHUB ACCOUNT]/cbuildsystem.git /path/to/your/local/repos/cbuildsystem
 	```

-* Currently all development happens on the gerrit-containers branch.
+* Currently all development happens on the gerrit-containerhost branch.
 So this needs to be checked out:

 	```
 	git checkout gerrit-containerhost